cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 1. Open the Settings application
 2. Scroll down to `A-Bypass`
 3. Tap on `Check for Updates`
+	- If a new app doesn't work with A-Bypass, you should always try to go back and try to check for updates in the A-Bypass preferences again.
 4. Scroll down and enable any apps you wish to block jailbreak detection with.

 ## Liberty Lite